 Once you've got PuTTY to read your key, head back to the main page by clicking 'Session" in the left-hand column.

 And there you go!
-Logging into your server using a secure key means no more needing to memorize a complex password or worry about dictionary-based attacks.
+Logging into your server using a secure key means no longer memorizing a complex password or worrying about dictionary-based attacks.